oliondabeat/GPU-Baptizer/README.md

 # GPU-Baptizer
 A PHP script that can be fed JSON and returns GPUUIDs along with a name.
+Helpful for identifying troublesome GPUs.

-Needs to be connected to a database
+Still needs to be able to connect to a database, validate that the UID doesn't already have a name and then update the DB